Killing of Daunte Wright: Brooklyn Center police response

 On the morning of April 12, Brooklyn Center police chief Tim Gannon held a press conference and played a clip of the body camera footage.
 He said Potter intended to use a Taser on Wright, but pulled out and discharged her gun instead.
 Potter was placed on administrative leave by the Brooklyn Center police pending further investigation.

-On April 13, Potter and Gannon submitted their resignations from the Brooklyn Center police department, with Potter's resignation stating it was in the "best interest of the community" and effective immediately.
+On April 13, Potter and Gannon submitted their resignations to the Brooklyn Center police department, with Potter's letter stating that it was "in the best interest of the community, the department, and my fellow officers if I resign immediately".
 The Brooklyn Center City Council had recommended their firing during an emergency meeting on April 12.
 According to The Independent, Potter fled her home for safety reasons after her address was leaked on social media.
+Police established a security presence around the house and erected cement barricades and fencing.

 State and county investigation

 The Minnesota Bureau of Criminal Apprehension (BCA) launched an investigation into the killing of Wright on April 12, per standard procedure, and released Potter's name as the officer who shot Wright.
+The Hennepin County medical examiner's office released a report on April 12 that determined the manner of death to be homicide and concluded that Wright had died as the result of a gunshot wound of the chest.
 In order to avoid conflicts of interest, although the incident took place in Hennepin County, it was reviewed by the Washington County Attorney's Office per an agreement with metropolitan counties to handle officer-involved shootings.
 Brooklyn Center Mayor Mike Elliott called on Governor Tim Walz to reassign the case to the office of the State Attorney General Keith Ellison.
-On April 13, Washington County Attorney Pete Orput said he was planning to complete a "thorough yet expedited" review of potential criminal charges in the case.